 Recognition of Prior Learning

-You may be eligible for full or partial credits for Recognition of Prior Learning, depending on your existing relevant qualifications, general teaching or ESL (English as a Second Language) teaching experience.
+Students may be eligible for full or partial credits for Recognition of Prior Learning, depending on their existing relevant qualifications, general teaching or ESL (English as a Second Language ) teaching experience.

 Our RPL program is an 'Assessment Only Pathway' ... this means that the onus is on you to provide supporting evidence of your competence, and TEACH International will assess your competence from the evidence provided.
 No tuition is provided.

 How much RPL can I apply for?

 - You can claim RPL for as many Units as you can provide evidence for.
 If you submit appropriate evidence for all of the Units, and an assessor deems that the evidence meets the requirements, then RPL can be granted for the full qualification.